 In addition to the crossing studies from 2002 and the Salem River Crossing EIS, there has also been several studies completed (and recommended projects constructed) with the objective of improving operations on Marion and Center Street bridges.
 The Bridgehead Engineering Study (1998) analyzed concepts and alternatives for changes to the bridge ramps.
 Two of those projects on the east side were completed (changes to the northbound and southbound off-ramps to Front Street).
 The city of Salem and ODOT worked together on projects along Wallace Road (Hwy 221) including changes to the Wallace Road at Edgewater Street, construction of local roads at Taggart Drive/Bartell Drive, moving signals from 7th Street to Taggert Drive, access management of driveways and medians along Wallace Road, and widening the Wallace Road at Glen Creek Road intersection in 2014.
-To provide better pedestrian and bike connections in the corridor, the Union Street railroad bridge was converted to a bicycle and pedestrian bridge in 2009, paths on the west side were constructed, and improvements along Union Street on re funded (Union Street Family Friendly Bikeway).
-The city of Salem also examined land use and transportation studies in West Salem that could increase employment in West Salem and provide more local circulation (e.g., a 2nd Street grade-separated crossing).
+To provide better pedestrian and bike connections in the corridor, the Union Street railroad bridge was converted to a bicycle and pedestrian bridge in 2009, paths on the west side were constructed, and improvements along Union Street on the east side were constructed (new signal at Union Street at Commercial Street) or are funded (Union Street Family Friendly Bikeway).
+The city of Salem also examined land use and transportation studies in West Salem that could increase employment in West Salem and provide more local circulation (e.g., a 2^{nd} Street grade-separated crossing).